tomasy503/pump_failure_prediction/README.md

 Water pump systems are critical components of a company’s infrastructure, especially in industries that rely heavily on consistent water supply.
 The primary goals of this project are:
 1. **Failure Prediction**: Detect pump failures in advance to prevent disruptions.
 2. **Operational Efficiency**: Improve reliability by identifying key failure patterns and trends in sensor data.
-3. **Value Demonstration**: Convince stakeholders of the benefits of working with sensor data for predictive analytics.

 ---

 ## **Dataset**
 The dataset contains time-series sensor readings for a water pump system, including both operational and failure data.
 The key features include:
-- Sensor readings such as temperature, pressure, vibration levels, and flow rates.
 - Time-series timestamps for capturing trends.
 - Labels indicating normal operations and pump failures.

 The dataset will serve as the basis for:
 1. Understanding trends and patterns.
 2. Building and validating machine learning models.
-3. Demonstrating predictive maintenance capabilities.

 ---